Up to 60% off sofas & mattresses — limited‑time deals.

 Q: Which option felt most stable for back pain flare-ups after desk days?

-A: I preferred the flatter, more predictable feel of the Core Comfort and the RV Mattress.
+A: We preferred the flatter, more predictable feel of the Core Comfort and the RV Mattress; if you’re shopping specifically for pain management, start with best mattresses for back pain.

 Q: Is the Bunk Mattress comfortable for adults?